 a.
-What is being evaluated? -- Which actions of the change process do we choose to evaluate?
+What is being evaluated?
+Which actions in the change process are we choosing to evaluate?

 b.
-Who is evaluating? -- Who is the organization to conduct the evaluation process (external, internal etc.).
+Who is doing the evaluation?
+What organization will conduct the evaluation process (external, internal, etc.)?

 c.
-When will the evaluation take place? -- at which point in time will the evaluation take place?
+When will the evaluation take place?
+What is the timeframe for the evaluation?

 d.
 How will the assessment process be conducted?
-Which tools will be used to evaluate the actions we have chosen to take, and which tools will be used to collect and analyze the relevant data?
+Which tools will be used to evaluate the actions we have chosen to undertake?
+What tools will be used to collect and analyze the relevant data?